Your staff are your

 Compliance alignment

-Security awareness training is not a nice-to-have; it is a regulatory requirement for financial institutions in Rwanda and East Africa.
-Our training programme satisfies:
+Security awareness training is not a nice-to-have; it features as a regulatory requirement for financial institutions in Rwanda and across Africa.
+Our training programme supports your compliance with:

-- BNR Regulation on Cyber Resilience for the Financial Sector: requires supervised institutions to conduct cybersecurity awareness training for all staff, and mandates a cybersecurity programme that addresses human factors as part of the institution's overall security posture
+- BNR Regulation N°50/2022 on cyber security: requires supervised institutions to run cybersecurity awareness training for staff as part of a cybersecurity programme that addresses human factors within the institution's overall security posture

 - PCI DSS v4.0: Requirement 12.6 mandates security awareness training for all personnel upon hire and at least annually thereafter.
 Requirement 12.6.2 requires training content to address current threats and vulnerabilities relevant to the organisation